ansufw/coding-notes/language/golang/chan/README.md

 - Given the channel denoted by the variable ch
   - Sending is done with `ch <- data`; the arrow points into the channel as the data travels into it
   - Receiving is done with `data := <- ch`; the arrow points away from the channel as the data travels out of it.
+- Sends and Receives are blocking.
+Code execution will stop until the send and or receive is successfully completed.
+The definition of completion depends on the setup of the channel.

 ## Channel in Action